annemarie35/js-training/vue-training/vue-school-fundamentals-vue3-composition-api.md

 **Computed properties** are another powerful feature from Vue that allows us to transform or perform calculations or transformation on our data and then easily reuse the result as an up-to-date variable in our template.
 Computed properties are very useful and should replace complex in-template expressions.

-allways stays in sync with data that they reference
+always stay in sync with data that they reference

 ## Reactivity Fundamentals
 What's Vue without it's powerful reactivity system?
 In this lesson, we dive into reactive data in Vue and explore the different options for declaring reactive data with the ref() and reactive() functions.